 Supporting Roles

-There are often supporting roles in a PMO to generate accurate data and aid project and program managers efficiently.
+There are often supporting roles in a PMO which may work on generating accurate data, or assisting the project and program managers.
 These supporting roles vary from company to company, but the most common of these are:

 ● Project Planner